v3rslu1s/Applied-Datascience/README.md

 ### Logistic Regression

 Our data contains movement of a patient.
-From this movement we want to determen the catagory this patient is in.
+From this movement we want to determen the category this patient is in.
 This is called a classification problem.
 There a many models to solve classification.
 Based on the previous groups research we have selected Logistic regression.
 [They have done extensive research to the differences between models on our dataset.](https://github.com/Lukelumia/Applied-Data-Science).
 However we have implemented other machine learning techniques in the codebase.
 These results were very bad and not comparable to logistic regression.

 | Model | Accuracy | MCC | LogLoss | RSME | RMSLE |